balping/UltraPlot/docs/configuration.rst

 -------------------

-Matplotlib settings are natively stored in the `~matplotlib.rcParams` dictionary. ultraplot makes this dictionary available in the top-level namespace as `~ultraplot.config.rc_matplotlib`.
+Matplotlib settings are natively stored in the `~matplotlib.rcParams` dictionary.
+UltraPlot makes this dictionary available in the top-level namespace as `~ultraplot.config.rc_matplotlib`.
 All matplotlib settings can also be changed with `~ultraplot.config.rc`.
 Details on the matplotlib settings can be found on `this page <ug_rcmpl_>`_.

-.. _ug_rcultraplot:
+.. _ug_rcUltraPlot:

-ultraplot settings
+UltraPlot settings
 ----------------

-ultraplot settings are natively stored in the `~ultraplot.config.rc_ultraplot` dictionary.
+UltraPlot settings are natively stored in the `~ultraplot.config.rc_UltraPlot` dictionary.
-They should almost always be changed with `~ultraplot.config.rc` rather than `~ultraplot.config.rc_ultraplot` to ensure that :ref:`meta-settings <ug_rcmeta>` are synced.
-These settings are not found in `~matplotlib.rcParams` -- they either control ultraplot-managed features (e.g., a-b-c labels and geographic gridlines) or they represent existing matplotlib settings with more clear or succinct names.
+They should almost always be changed with `~ultraplot.config.rc` rather than `~ultraplot.config.rc_UltraPlot` to ensure that :ref:`meta-settings <ug_rcmeta>` are synced.
+These settings are not found in `~matplotlib.rcParams` -- they either control UltraPlot-managed features (e.g., a-b-c labels and geographic gridlines) or they represent existing matplotlib settings with more clear or succinct names.
 Here's a broad overview of the new settings: